Faleidel/lambdaBase/README.md

 lambdaBase
 ==========

-This module is for evaluation of lambdaBase programmes after parsing (see the eval function).

 The language is simple.
 There is 2 'thing' : lambda and literals.
 Lambda are in the form :